 In the United States, over 70% of males are circumcised.
 But more than 90% of them underwent the procedure at less than 1 year of age.
 They probably didn’t realize they went through the procedure and likely forgot what the healing process was like for them.

-So what is the healing process from circumcision like for grown men?
+So what is the healing process from circumcision like for adult men?

 Some men may feel fear, anxiety, or an otherwise general aversion to the idea of getting circumcised in their adult years.
 This may be due to a lack of knowledge and education about adult circumcision, especially about the healing process after surgery.

 In this article, we’ll go through the healing timeline and some post-circumcision recovery tips.
-With this information, you can make a better and more informed choice about undergoing this procedure.
+With this information, you can make an informed choice about undergoing an adult circumcision procedure.

 What is the Procedure of Adult Circumcision?